-Oriental Art Museum
+Museum of Oriental Art

-Set up on the second floor of Palazzo Vendramin Calergi , in 1907 the collection passed to the Austrian firm C. Trau which began its sale until the outbreak of the First World War.
-After the conflict, the collection was confiscated by the Italian State for war damage reparation.
-Between 1925 and 1928 the superintendent Gino Fogolari, with the collaboration of Nino Barbantini, set up the first state Oriental Art Museum , on the top floor of Ca' Pesaro, inaugurating it in May 1928.
+Set up on the second floor of Palazzo Vendramin Calergi , in 1907 the collection passed to the Austrian company C. Trau which began selling it until the outbreak of the First World War.
+After the conflict, the collection was confiscated by the Italian state as compensation for war damage.
+Between 1925 and 1928 the superintendent Gino Fogolari, making use of the collaboration of Nino Barbantini, set up the first state Museum of Oriental Art , on the top floor of Ca' Pesaro, inaugurating it in May 1928.